-Good roofing practice is to install the primary waterproof covering i.e. tiling, slates as soon as practically possible and within 2 weeks of membrane installation; only then should the roof structure be considered as fully protected from the external environment.
+Good roofing practice is to install the primary waterproof covering i.e. tiling, slates as soon as practically possible and only then should the roof structure be considered as fully protected from the external environment.

 The NFRC Guidance Document 'Installing Pitched Roofs in accordance with BS5534' states: